 Knee pain can be a huge problem for athletes who enjoying squatting and olympic weightlifting.
-I think most coaches can come up with a few good modifications for athletes that have knee pain when squatting is on the training menu for the day.
+To have success with injury we have to know how to modify training to keep progressing.
 This is vital because if we keep blowing through pain we can easily worsen the situation.

 Trouble is, if we want a shot at getting back to train pain free in the future we actually have to stress the knee to have it improve.
-Most physical therapists at orlando rehab white sands are pretty adept at the beginning stages of rehab and can do a decent job of getting our athletes to a pain free level with regular activities.
+Most physical therapists are pretty adept at the beginning stages of rehab and can do a decent job of getting our athletes to a pain free level with regular activities.

 The hard part is getting people back to intense training that really challenges the knee to a high level.